brandcom/cakephp-vite/README.md

 If you imported CSS files inside your JavaScript files, this method automatically appends your css tags to the css view block.

-> If you don't have any css-entries defined in your vite-congif, you can skip the `::css()` method call.
+> If you don't have any css-entries defined in your vite-config, you can skip the `::css()` method call.

 In your php-template you can import css files with: